Breakfast Cookies make the perfect breakfast on the go – easy, delicious and good for you too!

 They bake at 325 degrees F for about 15 minutes.

 Store them in an airtight container.
-They also freeze great and you can just pull a few out the night before and you’ve got breakfast to go in the morning.
+Or, make a large batch ahead of time and store them in the freezer.
+Just pull them out the night before and you’ve got breakfast to go in the morning.

 - 2 cups of quick oats

 - 1 cup peanut butter

 - 1 1/2 cups raisins You can substitute any mix in for the raisins.
 Any combination of seeds, dried fruit, and nuts work great.